OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 You retain copyright and any other rights you already held in your Content before you submitted, posted or displayed it on or through the Service.
 But you do have to grant Evernote a limited license, as described below, so we can make your data accessible and usable on the Service.
 Other than this limited license and other rights you grant in these Terms, Evernote acknowledges and agrees that we do not obtain any right, title or interest from you under these Terms in any of your Content.

-What Is The License I Have To Grant To Evernote?
+What Is the License I Have to Grant to Evernote?

 In order to enable Evernote to operate the Service, we must obtain from you certain limited license rights to process your Content so that technical actions we take in operating the Service are not considered legal violations.
 For example, copyright laws could prevent us from processing, maintaining, storing, backing-up and distributing your Content, unless you give us these rights.
 Accordingly, by using the Service and uploading Content, you are granting Evernote a license to display, perform and distribute your Content and to modify (for technical purposes, e.g., making sure content is viewable on smart phones as well as computers and other devices) and reproduce such Content to enable Evernote to operate the Service.
 You also agree that Evernote has the right to elect not to accept, post, store, display, publish or transmit any Content in our sole discretion.